-For graduate students in the MASc, MSc and PhD programs without scholarships or external funding, minimum stipends for nominal periods are provided by the students' supervisor(s), subject to satisfactory annual performance, progress and availability of research funds.
-Beyond the nominal timeframe, student stipends are determined by the supervisor(s) and on the availability of funds.
+For graduate students in the MASc, MSc and PhD programs without scholarships or external funding, stipends (fellowships) for nominal periods are provided by the students' supervisor(s), subject to satisfactory annual performance, progress and availability of research funds.
+Beyond the nominal timeframe, student stipends are determined by the supervisor(s) and will vary based on the availability of funds.

-Program Nominal Time From Program Start Minimum Stipend
+Program Nominal Time From Program Start Stipend Range (dependent on Research Group)

-MASc, MSc 2 years \$22,000/year
+MASc, MSc 2 years \$30,000/year

-PhD 4 years \$25,000/year
+PhD 4 years \$30,000/year